antmicro/rowhammer-tester/docs/source/so_dimm_ddr5_tester.md

 SO-DIMM DDR5 Tester
 :::

-The SO-DIMM DDR5 tester is an open source hardware test platform that enables testing and experimenting with various DDR5 SO-DIMM modules and Antmicro LPDDR5 testbed.
+The SO-DIMM DDR5 tester is an open source hardware test platform that enables testing and experimenting with various off-the-shelf DDR5 SO-DIMM modules.
+This board also supports testing single LPDDR5 ICs via [LPDDR5 Test Bed](lpddr5_test_bed.md).

 The hardware is open and can be found on GitHub:
 <https://github.com/antmicro/sodimm-ddr5-tester>